Real World Examples of

 Balls, Arrows, Missiles and Stones

-If you throw a ball (or shoot an arrow, fire a missile or throw a stone) it will go up into the air, slowing down as it goes, then come down again ...
+When you throw a ball (or shoot an arrow, fire a missile or throw a stone) it goes up into the air, slowing as it travels, then comes down again faster and faster ...

-... and a Quadratic Equation tells you where it will be!
+... and a Quadratic Equation tells you its position at all times!

 Example: Throwing a Ball